geetika-0812/Credit_Card_Fraud_Detection/README.md

 Future Work:

-Some potential areas for future improvement and expansion of this project include:
+This project may be enhanced and expanded in the future in the following ways:

-Exploring different machine learning algorithms and implementing artifical neural networks techniques for fraud detection.
-Implementing real-time fraud detection using streaming data.
-Investigating feature engineering techniques to improve model performance.
-Deploying the model as an API for real-time predictions.
+investigating various machine learning techniques and applying artificial neural network methods for fraud detection. leveraging streaming data to implement real-time fraud detection. looking into feature engineering methods to enhance model performance.
+Using the model as a real-time prediction API.

 Contributing:

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
+This project is open to suggestions.
+Please raise an issue or submit a pull request if you discover any problems or have ideas for improvement.